 International experience has become increasingly valuable for law students pursuing diverse career paths.
-Osgoode students have the benefit of participating in a number of Osgoode and York international-sponsored exchange programs during the academic year.
-Students have travelled across five continents.
-For example, students have studied in Australia, India, Singapore, France, Ireland, Italy, England, the Netherlands, Finland, Germany, Scotland, and Japan, as well as the Université de Montréal, Canada.
-Students may also participate in summer study-abroad programs in Italy, Malaysia, Germany, and Israel.
+Osgoode students have the benefit of participating in numerous Osgoode and York international-sponsored exchange programs during the academic year.
+Students have visited numerous countries across five continents, such as Australia, India, Singapore, France, Ireland, Italy, England, the Netherlands, Finland, Germany, Scotland, and Japan.
+There are also summer study-abroad programs available in Italy, Malaysia, Germany, and Israel.

-Osgoode also offers various summer internship and fellowship programs.
-These programs provide students with the opportunity to put their legal knowledge into action through paid summer employment.
-The current internships, funded by Osgoode at $10,000 per student, are as follows:
+In addition, Osgoode offers a variety of paid summer internships both in Canada and abroad.
+These programs provide students with another opportunity to put their legal knowledge into action.
+The current internships, funded by Osgoode at $10,000 per student, include:

 - Betcherman Feminist Legal Internship